AdoshiMatamoto/adrianmatei.com/_posts/2020-08-15-ping-pong-video-list.md

 5. Practice and experiment
 <iframe width="560" height="315" src="https://www.youtube.com/embed/hTrWIrFfmgU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Sidespin (pendulum) serve - tips and tactics - 8min
+* In this video, I show you how to do a forehand sidespin serve (also known as a pendulum serve).
+* This is one of my favourite serves.
+I like it because you can do lots of different spin and placement variations to put your opponent under pressure.
+* In the video, I explain how to do the serve, how to get lots of spin, how to vary spin and how to use the serve to set up a 3rd ball attack.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/NFCgf-41SmM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### 3 Steps to master the backspin GHOST SERVE | TableTennisDaily - 9min
+The heavy backspin serve that spins back to the net is one that players often want to learn and you may have heard called the ghost serve.
+This serve can help you understand the process of creating spin on all your other serves too so is fantastic to learn and understand!
+We've created this step by step guide so you can master it too!
+<iframe width="560" height="315" src="https://www.youtube.com/embed/8nHUUOXkdxQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Learning Incredible Hook Serve (Super Topspin) - 15min
 * [5:14](https://www.youtube.com/watch?v=Q2AKWA6adGc&t=314s) hook long backspin
 * [7:14](https://www.youtube.com/watch?v=Q2AKWA6adGc&t=434s) hook topspin serve